InPlusLab/Meepo/README.md

 $ ./initrun1.sh
 ```

 5. Try anything you want just use Web3.js or other Ethereum toolchain.
+As for benchmark, please see the following.

 ## Benchmark

 #### More benchmark scripts, logs, and analytic results can be found in this repo: [MeepoBenchmark](https://github.com/tczpl/MeepoBenchmark/).

 ![image](https://github.com/tczpl/MeepoBenchmark/raw/main/png/rq1-1_tps.png)

+(32x4=128 machines in maximum, 102400 accounts per shard, 100000000+ transactions to an ERC20-like contract.)